JeffersonLab/jiriaf-fireworks/docker-compose/README.md

 2. Create required directories and files:
    - Create a logs directory or update the `LOGS_DIR` path in `.env`
-   - Ensure port-table.yaml exists (it should be empty - will be populated during runtime)
+   - Ensure port-table.yaml exists as an empty file (not a directory)
    - Update the SSH key path in `.env` if needed

 ## Site Configuration